 Common diabetes type 2 medications comprise oral blood glucose-lowering agents that facilitate better utilization of available insulin.
 Insulin production is not an issue in type 2 diabetes.
 The body is not able to utilize insulin effectively.

 Sometimes injectable insulin may be necessary to support oral anti-diabetes medication.
-Medicines for type 2 diabetes normalize blood sugar levels and improve the utilization of available insulin.
+Diabetes tablets normalize blood sugar levels and improve the utilization of available insulin.
 Check out best medicine for diabetes in India.
 The following are categories of common type 2 diabetes medications.

 These drugs retard the conversion of carbohydrates into sugar and minimize glucose production from the liver.
 Metformin is one of the most common diabetes type 2 medications.
 Physicians often recommend this as the first medication on confirmation of the diabetes diagnosis.
 It helps more effective use of insulin.
 Metformin is also available in combination with other anti-diabetes medicines.
 Biguanides lower the level of glucose produced by the liver.
 They make the body more sensitive to glucose by reducing the absorption of glucose in intestines and muscles.
 The most commonly prescribed biguanide is metformin.
 It is prescribed as an oral medication for type 2 diabetes.
 It is also an ingredient in many medications for diabetes.
 Biguanides is a class of medication while the sugar tablets name is different.

 These may be helpful in the prevention of insulin resistance by lowering the glucose release from the liver.
 Bromocriptine is a popular dopamine agonist for the treatment of type 2 diabetes.
 The exact effect of this medication and how it treats diabetes is unknown.
 One possible way is that it affects the rhythm of the body and prevents insulin resistance.
 Bromocriptine is a dopamine-2 agonist.
 This tablet for diabetes is known to help manage other symptoms like high cholesterol or weight management.

 Lowering blood glucose levels is possible by stimulating the pancreas to make more insulin.
 It is the action of meglitinides like repaglinide and nateglinide.
 These medications can help your body release insulin.
 They can lower your blood sugar levels dangerously low if you have advanced kidney disease.

 One should continue taking the medicines regularly as per the physician’s recommendation.